Law Firm Selection | Litigation Matters

 For assistance in requesting outside counsel, please contact Carolyn Faulkner.

-Beginning in 2015 and every odd year thereafter, UT System, on behalf of itself and the UT System institutions, will publish a Request for Qualification (RFQ) in the Electronic State Business Daily (usually in May) for the various areas of law for which there is a possibility an institution would need the legal services of outside counsel.
-Law firms interested in performing legal services on behalf of UT System and/or a UT System institution have 30 days in which to respond to the RFQ from the date of publication.
-The responses formulate a referral list for the institutions to choose outside counsel if and when they need arises based on outside counsel’s demonstrated competence and qualifications to perform the legal services for a fair and reasonable price.
+Beginning in 2015 and every odd year thereafter, UT System, on behalf of itself and the 14 UT System institutions, will publish a Request for Qualification (RFQ) in the Texas State Business Daily (usually in May) for the various areas of law for which there is a possibility an institution would need the legal services of outside counsel.
+Law firms interested in performing legal services on behalf of UT System and/or a UT System institution have 30 days in which to respond to the RFQ from the date of posting.
+The responses formulate a referral list for the institutions to choose outside counsel through the UT System Office of General Counsel, if and when the need arises, based on outside counsel’s demonstrated competence and qualifications to perform the legal services for a fair and reasonable price.
+The selection of and contracting with outisde counsel is subject to the approval of the Office of the Attorney General.
 Inclusion of a law firm on the referral list does not guarantee that law firm an outside counsel contract.
+Instructions can be found at: Outside Counsel RFQ Response Instructions.